Join

 No, as a cadet you are expected to choose one of the many majors offered by Virginia Tech.
 To see a list of majors, please click here.
 Your major is up to you to decide.

 Yes.
-As a result of all the AFROTC classes taken throughout your cadet career, upon completion of the program and graduation from Virginia Tech, you will likely be awarded a leadership minor, a well-deserved addition to an already competitive resume for sure!
+As a result of all the AFROTC classes taken throughout your cadet career and a few additional Corps of Cadets courses, upon completion of the program and graduation from Virginia Tech, you will likely be awarded a leadership minor, a well-deserved addition to an already competitive resume for sure!

 What classes will I take?
 How often do they meet?

-You can expect to take a 1 credit physical training class that meets two days a week, a 1 credit Leadership Laboratory class that meets once a week, and a 1 credit class taught by your cadre your AS 100/200 years that meets once a week.
-This 1 hour class shifts to a 3 credit hour class after field training that meets twice a week.
+You can expect to take a 1 credit physical training class that meets two days a week, a 1 credit Leadership Laboratory class that meets once a week, and a 1 credit class taught by your cadre during your freshmen and sophomore years that meets once a week.
+This 1-hour class shifts to a 3 credit hour class during your junior and senior years that meets twice a week.
 For more information on classes, please click here.

 Who teaches AFROTC classes?

-AFROTC classes are taught by the active duty officers at the detachment.
-Each AS year you will have a different cadre instructor.
+AFROTC classes are taught by the Active Duty Air Force Officers at Virginia Tech.
+Each year you will have a different cadre instructor.

 Do I get paid to be in AFROTC?